 The competition is only open to persons who are in full-time education (including home schoolers) in the United Kingdom in years up to and including Year 13 (in England and Wales), S6 (Scotland), and Year 14 (Northern Ireland).
 Although we feel that it is most suitable to students studying for A-levels or Scottish Highers, the puzzles will be accessible to students in earlier school years.

 If you want to join an existing team, then you should click the 'Option 2: join an existing team' link.
 You can then enter your details, including your school registration code and the name of the team you wish to join.

 If you create a team by mistake or accidentally join the wrong team, then you should contact us at firstname.lastname@example.org.

 No. The competition is free to enter.

-No. Teams can be made up of 1,2,3 or 4 people.
+No. Teams can be made up of one, two, three or four people.
 However, doing mathematics is very much a collaborative activity, and you will probably find it easier and more fun to work together on the puzzles (within your team).

 Anything you like!
 (Although we reserve the right to ban offensive or inappropriate team names.)

 No. As you will be competing against other teams and there will be a leaderboard so that you can compare how you're doing, you have to keep the same team name throughout the competition.
 Furthermore your username appears when you post on the forum and it would hence be confusing if this could be changed.

 When you register, you will be asked for your real name and your nickname.
 Your real name will not be stored by us, but will be sent to your teacher so that they can identify you from your user name, for example if you have won a prize.
 Only your nickname will be used on the competition website and forums.

 Knowing how the competitors are distributed across different school years provides useful information to the organisers for planning future editions of the competition.